emberjs/rfcs/text/0000-attribute-actions.md

   will be deprecated.
 * In Ember 3.0, classic actions will be removed.

-Additionally it suggests:

-* No new APIs (such as glimmer components) will leverage the event manager currently used in Ember.
-Specifically, it is recomended that glimmer components not implement any support for `click() {` handlers and they instead rely on attaching events via the template: `<root-element onclick={{action 'save'}}>`

 # Motivation

 Classic actions bubble a string action through handlers, and are used in the